gagolews/stringi/docs/_sources/rapi/stri_enc_toascii.rst.txt

 Details
 ~~~~~~~

 All code points greater than 127 are replaced with the ASCII SUBSTITUTE CHARACTER (0x1A).
-R encoding declarations are always used to determine which encoding is assumed for each input, see `stri_enc_mark <stri_enc_mark.html>`__.
+R encoding declarations are always used to determine which encoding is assumed for each input, see `stri_enc_mark`_.
 If ill-formed byte sequences are found in UTF-8 byte streams, a warning is generated.

 A ``bytes``-marked string is assumed to be in an 8-bit encoding extending the ASCII map (a common assumption in R itself).